DragonVale: Gameplay

 Gems are a vital part of DragonVale.
 They can be used to speed up most in-game waiting times.
-Gems can be acquired through trading them with friends, winning them in the colosseum and race track, gemstone and crystalline dragons, or by purchasing them directly as an in-game-purchase.
+Gems can be acquired through trading them with friends, winning them in the colosseum and race track, completing quests and goals, collecting from gemstone and crystalline dragons, or by purchasing them directly as an in-game-purchase.

 Breeding is the most common way to earn non-basic dragons, they can also be bought from the market for a high amount of gems.
 The basic elemental dragons can be bought with DragonCash.
-Alternatively, players can use Etherium to buy eggs of various rarity, ranging from normal dragons to epic and limited dragons.
+Alternatively, players can use Etherium to buy mystery eggs, which are available in various rarities, rewarding the player with one random dragon correlating to each rarity.
 Players can buy new islands to make space for more habitats although there is a limit on habitats.

 Players raise dragons to adulthood by feeding them treats grown from treat farms, won from the race track, or earned from the completion of quests.
 The higher level a dragon is, the more DragonCash it will earn per minute.
 Different dragons earn DragonCash at different rates.
 For example, a Gift dragon at level 10 can only earn 77 DragonCash per minute while a level 10 Moon Dragon can earn 256 DragonCash per minute.
-Rainbow Dragons can earn 400 DragonCash per minute at level 10.
 Certain dragons can also receive earning boosts through different buildings, increasing the amount of DragonCash they earn per minute.

 The Rift is another dimension in the game.
 In the Rift, Gems and DragonCash are useless and the player must collect Etherium.
 The best way to collect Etherium is having dragons in the rift.
-The rift has a maximum of 55 habitats, which can be decorated using Rift habitat themes.
-Many dragons can go into the rift, but the rift has 35 unique dragons.
+The rift has a maximum of 75 habitats, which can be decorated using Rift habitat themes.
+Many dragons can go into the rift, but the rift has 36 unique dragons.

-There have also been several events held in relation to time of year or holidays that require the player to do a number of activities like collecting DragonCash/Gems, hatching or selling dragons after incubation, and other special provisions.
+There have also been several events held in relation to time of year or holidays that require the player to do a number of activities like collecting DragonCash/Gems/Etherium, hatching or selling dragons after incubation, and other special provisions.
 These activities give the player a certain limited time currency that corresponds to the event and enables the player to buy exclusive or unique items.
 DECA almost always has a seasonal event active.